10 Facts About The California Kingsnake

 Source: public domain

-The observation happened in Pinal County, Arizona in 2019, and started when a scientist found a lone California kingsnake (snake A) in a garden, lapping up water from a small pond.
-20 minutes later, they returned to find two new California kingsnakes.
+The observation happened in Pinal County, Arizona in 2019, and began when a scientist found a lone California kingsnake (snake A) in a garden, lapping up water from a small pond.
+20 minutes later, the scientists returned to find two new California kingsnakes.
 Snakes A and B were locked in a furious wrestle, while snake C sat 1 metre away happily, completely relaxed.
-Snakes A and B were constantly intertwined, in a spiralling helix motion, ever twisting their necks.
+Snakes A and B were constantly intertwined, in a spiralling helix motion, twisting their necks furiously.

 10 Other kingsnakes in California

-Californian mountain kingsnake.
-Source: iNaturalist user Ken-ichi Ueda – CC BY 4.0
+California mountain kingsnake.
+Source: iNaturalist user Parsa Fard – CC BY 4.0

 Lampropeltis californiae is an egg-laying species, which typically produces 5-12 per batch, occasionally over 20.
-These take 40-65 days to hatch.
-This species is very popular in captivity worldwide (hence why they invaded Gran Canara), as they’re both docile and incredibly easy to feed.
+These take 40-65 days to hatch, a typical range for kingsnakes.
+California kingsnakes are very popular in captivity worldwide (hence how they invaded Gran Canaria), as they’re both docile and incredibly easy to feed.

 California kingsnakes are easily the main kingsnake species in their namesake state.
 They also have a population on Santa Catalina island, off the west coast near Los Angeles.
 This island is home to several obscure species, like the Santa Catalina rattlesnake (a rare species with no rattle), and the rare Santa Catalina kingsnake (Lampropeltis catalensis), of which only one male has ever been found.